-When we have real world data on population proportions we will have to learn when a situation calls for testing a hypothesis about a population proportion, conduct a hypothesis test and state a conclusion in context.
-We will interpret the P-value as a conditional probability in the context of a hypothesis test.
-We will then distinguish the difference between statistical significance from practical importance.
+- Recognize when a situation calls for testing a hypothesis about a population proportion. - Conduct a hypothesis test for a population proportion.
+State a conclusion in context. - Interpret the P-value as a conditional probability in the context of a hypothesis test about a population proportion. - Distinguish statistical significance from practical importance.